 Typically, issuers will only let you transfer a balance plus fees that are no higher than your credit limit, and how that limit is determined is based on multiple factors.
 Two of the largest factors that most if not all issuers look at when determining your initial limit are your credit score and annual income.
 Usually the higher your credit score and income, the higher your credit limit.

 Once you’ve applied for and received a balance transfer card, you’ll have a window in which to make qualifying balance transfers.
-Most issuers who have a balance transfer offer will have a process online or in their mobile app that allows you to make balance transfer requests.
+Most issuers will have a process online or in their mobile app that allows you to make balance transfer requests.

-You’ll have to know the account numbers of the cards you want to transfer balances from and the balance amounts you want to transfer from each.
+You’ll need to know the account numbers of the card or loan accounts you want to transfer balances from and the balance amounts you want to transfer from each.

-Most issuers also allow you to make balance transfer requests via phone if you would rather not go through their online process.
+Most issuers also allow you to make balance transfer requests by phone if you’d rather not go through their online process.

 How long do balance transfers take?

 Timelines for processing balance transfers vary from issuer to issuer.
 On average, balance transfers take between 7 and 10 days, but it could take weeks.